thradams/thradams.github.io/clang.md

 Pointers can be qualified with auto.

 This tells the type system that this pointer is the owner of the pointed object.
+When the lifetime ends it should call a function to free the resource it points to.

 At this moment auto is used to generate destructors but it also could be used for static analysis in the future.